Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 6. Reboot

 ### Proxy Server
-Note: You can use any Linux locally networked Linux device (Example: Octoprint PI) as long as the port is not taken
+Note: You can use any locally networked Linux device (Example: Octoprint PI) as long as the port is not taken
 1. Install `proxycheckup.py` onto the node
+2. `pip install requests`
-2. Edit `proxycheckup.py` and replace 'serverip' with the actual IP
+3. Edit `proxycheckup.py` and replace 'serverip' with the actual IP
-3. Run the file
+4. Run the file
-4. Make a systemctl file, start, and enable
+5. Make a systemctl file, start, and enable
 ```
 [Unit]
 Description=Socat TCP Proxy from port 5000 to MONITORINGSERVER:5000